Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

-Chemotaxis is the phenomenon of directed movements of microorganisms along the gradient of certain chemicals, which may be either produced or consumed by the cells.
-It has attracted significant interest from numerous scientists over the past few decades due to its critical role in a wide range of biological phenomena, such as wound healing, embryonic development and cancer growth of tumour cells \cite{BWS,CP,DW,N}.
+Chemotaxis is the directed movement of microorganisms along the gradient of certain chemical stimulus which may be produced by the cells and consumed by certain enzyme.
+It has attracted significant interest from numerous scientists over the past few decades due to its important applications in a wide range of biological phenomena, such as wound healing, embryonic development and cancer growth of tumour cells \cite{BWS,CP,DW,N}.

-Theoretical and mathematical modelling of chemotaxis dates to the pioneering works of Keller and Segel \cite{KS,KS1,KS2} during the early 1970s.
-In its original form, the Keller-Segel chemotaxis model consists of four reaction-advection-diffusion equations that can be reduced into two coupled nonlinear PDEs.
+Mathematical modelling and theoretical analysis of chemotaxis date to the pioneering works of Keller and Segel \cite{KS,KS1,KS2} in the early 1970s.
+In its original form, the Keller--Segel type chemotaxis model consists of four reaction-advection-diffusion equations which can be reduced into two coupled nonlinear PDEs.
 One is a convection-diffusion equation for the cell population density and the other one is a reaction-diffusion equation for the chemical concentration.
-Let $\Omega $ be a bounded domain in $\mathbb{R}^N$, $N \geq 1$.
-We denote by $u(x,t)$ the cell population density and by $v(x,t)$ the chemical concentration at location $x$ and time $t$ respectively.
-Then the general form of a classical Keller-Segel chemotaxis system reads as follows,
+Let $\Omega $ be a bounded domain in $\mathbb{R}^N$, $N \geq 1$ and denote by $u(x,t)$ the cell population density and by $v(x,t)$ the chemical concentration at location $x$ and time $t$ respectively.
+Then the general form of a classical Keller--Segel chemotaxis system reads

 where $D_1>0$ is the so-called cell \emph{motility} and it interprets the tendency of cells to move randomly over the domain $\Omega$, and $D_2>0$ is the diffusion rate of the chemical.
-The constant $\chi$ measures the strength of influence of the chemicals on the directed movements of cells. $\chi>0$ if the chemical is attractive to the cells and $\chi<0$ if the chemical is repulsive.
-We will focus on the former case in this paper and assume that $\chi>0$ from now on. $\Phi(u,v)$ is called the \emph{sensitivity function} that reflects the variation of cellular sensitivity with respect to the population density of cells and levels of chemical concentration. $g(u,v)$ is the creation and degradation rate of the chemicals.
+The constant $\chi$ measures the strength of influence of the chemical on the directed cellular movement; moreover $\chi>0$ if the chemical is attractive to the cells and $\chi<0$ if the chemical is repulsive.
+We will focus on the former case in this paper and assume that $\chi>0$ from now on. $\Phi(u,v)$ is called the \emph{sensitivity function} and it reflects the variation of cellular sensitivity to the stimulus with respect to the population density of cells and levels of chemical concentration. $g(u,v)$ is the creation and degradation rate of the chemical.